Ryan Tannehill Player Prop Bets for NFL Week 12 | Tennessee vs. New England 11/28/2021

 Season Stats

-- He also adds 172 rushing yards (15.6 ypg) on 32 carries while scoring five touchdowns on the ground.
+- He's also contributed in the ground game, with 172 rushing yards (15.6 ypg) on 32 carries with five rushing touchdowns.

-- The Titans, who rank eighth in the NFL in points scored, have dropped back to pass 52.2% of the time while opting for the ground attack 47.8% of the time.
+- The Titans have run 52.2% passing plays and 47.8% rushing plays this season.
+They rank eighth in the NFL in scoring.

-- Tannehill has attempted 52 of his 368 passes in the red zone, accounting for 49.5% of his team's red zone plays.
+- Tannehill accounts for 49.5% of his team's red zone plays, with 52 of his 368 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Tannehill's matchup with the Patriots.